jeanfrancoislarente/sitecore-demo-blog/_posts/xgenerator-intro.md

 ## How Does It Work?

 How is this thing generating analytics data?
 Is it jamming stuff into the database or is it actually visiting the site?
 The great part about the tool is that it is actually visiting your site.
 Of course, making real page requests means the tool is quite a bit slower compared to other approaches but it also makes it much more versatile.
-You don't need to programatically define a set of pages to visit in advance, you just run the tool against a Sitecore website/app and it will do the rest.
+You don't need to programmatically define a set of pages to visit in advance, you just run the tool against a Sitecore website/app and it will do the rest.

 And since xGenerator is making real page requests, all of the analytics data is triggered just like you would expect from a real visitor.
 Personalization conditions will be evaluated, MV tests will be run, page goals will be triggered, and errors will be thrown if they exist (your site doesn't have any errors does it?).